 Abstaining from the drug for a short period of time decreases your tolerance to methadone.
 If you are to relapse and you use the same amount of the drug, the risk for overdose goes way up.
 This scenario is one of the most common reasons why heroin users overdose.
 They are clean for a while, and this lowers their tolerance.
 When they relapse and take the dose they are accustomed to, they end up overdosing.

 In addition, it’s important to pay attention to anxiety and irritability.
 These symptoms can be severe and lead to depression or suicide in some individuals.
 Talking with a therapist can be helpful in managing these feelings.
 Also, many medications are available to boost neurotransmitters in the brain and combat some of the negative thinking processes.

 Continuing Treatment for Methadone Addiction

 With the risk of relapse and overdose, it’s highly recommended to participate in a treatment program following withdrawal from methadone.
 It’s helpful to be in a safe, supportive environment for the next month or two.
 Returning home may be distracting to your recovery.
 Included in a treatment program are counseling, life skills workshops, and continued access to therapies like massage and acupuncture.

 Today, there are many different treatment programs available for methadone addiction, including outpatient and inpatient.
+Speak to a member today to verify your insurance plan.
 Some treatment is always better than no treatment, so talk to an addiction recovery center like The River Source to learn more about your options.
 By bolstering your detox program with 30+ days of treatment, you greatly improve your chances of staying sober.